astalker/caledonian-stamps/index.md

 ## ASPS Stamp and Postcard Fair April 2026

-The Annual Congress of ASPS will be held in the Vine Centre in Dunfermline on 19th and 11th of April 2026 and will be hosted by Glasgow Caledonian Philatelic Society.
-After various discussions, and to broaden the appeal, there are a nunber of changes in the set up this year.
+The Annual Congress of ASPS was held in the Vine Centre in Dunfermline on 19th and 11th of April 2026 and was hosted by Glasgow Caledonian Philatelic Society.

-1. There will be no formal dinner on the Friday evening- this will be replaced by a buffet on the Friday evening.
+## National Exhibition

-2. The Tom Reilly presentation will take place as usual on the Friday evening.
+The following members of the Glasgow Caledonian Philatelic Society were adjudged as winners of the following aweards:

-3. National Exhibitions (Competitions) will continue as in previous years.
-Presentation of Exhibition awards will follow the Tom Reilly Presentation.
+## Scottish Thematic Rosebowl - Thematic - George Henshilwood
-4. There  will be no Civic Reception.
+## Carson Trophy - Traditional GB - George Henshilwood
-5. The only invited speaker will be for the Tom Reilly Presentation.
+## Bridge of Allan Trophy - Traditional Non GB Post 1900 - George Henshilwood
-6. There will be no printed programme, instead handouts will be produced as required.
+## Aerophilatelic Shield - Aerophilately - George Henshilwood
-7. The host society (GCPS) will provide Host Society displays.
+## Robson Lowe Awaerd - Literature (Books and Catalogues) - Dr Brian Dow together with John Brown (Borders PS)
-8. There will no longer be any invited society displays.
+## Dr H Hirst Bowl - Best Presentation - George Henshilwood
-9. The AGM of the ASPS will no longer be held during this event, thus focusing on the sale and purchase of philatelic materials – it will be held on a separate date and by video conferencing at an agreed date in May 2026.
+## Robert Burns Quaich - Best Host Society Display - Andrew Black
-10. To broaden the appeal Congress will be now be promoted as a National Stamp & Postcard Fair.
+## Scottish Postcard Trophy - Postcards - Alexander Kerr

-GCPS has decided not to produce a souvenir cover for the event, but an alternative cover will be produced on behalf of ASPS.
+Congratulations to the winners.

 ## Access to meeting room at Glasgow Stamp Shop.